 (1596 – 1684)

 Though nearly all of his instruments show unsurpassed attention to precision and detail, Nicolò is famous for developing the so-called Grand Pattern, which is slightly larger than the models used by Andrea and Girolamo Amati.
-Its larger size (about 35.6 cm) adds increased projection to the elegance and fine craftsmanship of this great maker's work.
+Its larger size (about 35.6 cm in length and up to 20.9 cm in width) adds increased projection to the elegance and fine craftsmanship of this great maker's work.

 View all auction prices for Nicolò Amati